hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 These are the most common ones typically used in a simple GraphQL request.

-But there are more concepts which is useful for complex apps.
+Here are some other concepts used by more complex apps.

 #### Aliases